Code One began in 1986 as a product support publication for the F-16 and F-111 fighter aircraft communities.

 Imagery and articles generated by Code One have been reprinted in numerous commercial aviation publications all over the world.
 Through the years, the publication and its associated Web site have been recognized by technical communications groups as well as readers in general for visual appeal and interesting and well-written articles, and for successfully addressing intended audiences with a captivating range of articles and photography.

 Code One did away with the quarterly designation in 2008 and transitioned to a Volume/Number numbering scheme.
-While the magazine is still published on a roughly quarterly basis, the first issue that comes out in a new calendar year is always labeled the No. 1 issue for a new volume.
+The print edition was published on a roughly quarterly basis through 2013.
 The annual calendar was the last issue of the year from 2009 through 2012.
-The magazine transitioned to one annual hard copy with limited distribution and three digital editions available free to everyone in 2013.
+Code One transitioned to one annual hard copy with limited distribution and monthly digital editions available free to anyone by request in 2014.
+Visitors to this site are encouraged to subscribe to the monthly digital edition.